Django and Oscar

 Definitions.net

-I disabled Django Haystack for Frobshop, and I wrote this article to explain why.
-I also did not install Apache Solr, as explained in this article.
+I disabled Django Haystack for Frobshop, and I wrote Suggestions for Django-Oscar and Django-Haystack to explain why.
+I also did not install Apache Solr, as explained in Installing Apache Solr on Ubuntu 20.04.

 Installing django-oscar